TinyPandaCoder/Game-Project-Conqueror/README.md

 some of its soldiers lost during the attack.
 The attacking unit does not receive any damage in the process.
-In the manual mode, the battle starts by the player choosing one of his units to attack another unit in the defending army followed by a random unit from the defending 1 army attack another random unit from the player’s army and so on till one of the two armies is destroyed.
+In the manual mode, the battle starts by the player choosing one of his units to attack another unit in the defending army followed by a random unit from the defending army attack another random unit from the player’s army and so on till one of the two armies is destroyed.
 Once the city’s defending army is defeated, the player takes control over it and can build any building or recruit any unit inside it.
-Available resources
+#Available resources
 Throughout his journey of conquering the world, the player has two major resources that he can spend in order to achieve his goal namely gold and food.
-1. Gold is the main resource needed to build or upgrade any building and also to recruit units.
+### 1. Gold is the main resource needed to build or upgrade any building and also to recruit
+units.
 Gold will also be used to maintain and upkeep any army the player controls.
 The player has to pay a certain amount of gold each turn for this purpose.
 If the player does not have enough gold to maintain/upkeep his army, soldiers in his armies will gradually lose faith and leave the army each turn until the player has enough gold to maintain his army again.
-2. Food, on the other hand, is used to keep the soldiers in the player’s army alive.
-All soldiers consume a certain amount of food each turn.
+### 2. Food, on the other hand, is used to keep the soldiers in the player’s army alive.
+All
+soldiers consume a certain amount of food each turn.
 They consume more while marching to a city and will consume the most while besieging the city.
 If the player does not have sufficient amount of food for all of his soldiers, they will gradually die each turn until he has enough food again to feed his army.
-Buildings
+# Buildings
 The player can build multiple types of buildings to help him achieving his goal of conquering the world.
 There are two types of buildings, economic and military.
 Economic buildings help the player build his economy as well as provide enough food supplies for his army.
 Military